 Perhaps, you may want to read our free e-book A day at the zoo.
 It is packed with idioms.

 Don’t bite off more than you can chew.
-What the idiom actually means is that you should not take on more than you can handle, in other words, you should know and accept your limitations.
+What the idiom actually means is that you should not take on more than you can handle, in other words, you need to know and accept your limitations.

-She looks as awkward as a cow on roller skates (clumsy, out of place), as quiet as a mouse (shy), as stubborn as a mule (very stubborn), as fat as a pig/cow (overweight -it’s very rude!).
+She looks as awkward as a cow on roller skates (clumsy, out of place).
+S/he is as quiet as a mouse (shy), as stubborn as a mule (very stubborn), as fat as a pig/cow (overweight -it’s very rude and offensive).